alexsg/alexsg/_posts/2016-03-15-how-the-world-turned-upside-down.md

 ![rain in new york](http://alexandragreenspan.com/photos/raindrops.JPG) *Pretty much the only photo I took between Detroit Airport and Hamilton.
 You can see where my priorities were.*

 The rest of the day passed in a blur of rain and anticipation.
 Sirisha submitted a homework assignment minutes before the deadline.
-We eventually made it to my office, where I proceeded to catch up on emails, schedule meetings, and catch a breath.
-Then Sirisha's sister joined us, and helped us prepare for the main event.
+We eventually made it to Google's NYC office, where I proceeded to catch up on emails, schedule meetings, and catch a breath.
+Then Sirisha's sister Renuka joined us and helped us prepare for the main event.
 Yes, we had been up since the previous morning and had just traveled across the country.
 Still, we wanted to look good.

 ![us all dressed up with the stage](http://alexandragreenspan.com/photos/sirisha_and_alex.JPG) *Making the Schuyler Sisters proud.*

 If people noticed us as we sprinted like maniacs and vlogged simultaneous on our mad dash to the Richard Rodgers Theater from the 42nd St / Times Square subway station, I do not know and I do not care.
 We were on a mission.
 10 minutes to showtime.
-Some point along the way as I picked up our tickets at the box office, I lost track of Sirisha's sister.
+Some point along the way as I picked up our tickets at the box office, I lost track of Renuka.
 And Sirisha.

 I started to panic, fearing that at the last moment, after everything we'd gone through, this would be our downfall: A hungry crowd of ravenous theatergoers jockeying for a taste of American History set to hip hop and presented at 90 miles of lyrics a minute.
 We all wanted to be in The Room Where It Happens.

 Then I heard my name called as Sirisha pushed her way forward into the theater lobby.
-We swept through with the crowd, dazed our way into our *third row seats* and could not stop Freaking Out.
+We swept through with the crowd, dazed our way into our *third row seats* and could not stop freaking out.
+Picture us with the most giddy expressions you can, and then picture the older audience members giving us a wide berth.
+We were practically jumping in our seats.

 Almost exactly 24 hours after pressing the button, purchasing the tickets, and committing to this journey, the lights dimmed in the theater.
-All eyes glued to the stage as Aaron Burr (played by Leslie Odom Jr.) entered stage right and opened the beginning number.
+All eyes glued to the stage as Aaron Burr (played by Leslie Odom Jr.) entered stage right and began the opening number.

 At this point in my tale, I don't want to give it away.
-If you paid attention in US History class or saw the [classic commercial](https://www.youtube.com/watch?v=OLSsswr6z9Y), you know the main events of the story.
+If you paid attention in US History class or saw the [classic commercial](https://www.youtube.com/watch?v=OLSsswr6z9Y), you know the climactic resolution to the story.
 Or go and listen to the [entire album](https://play.spotify.com/album/1kCHru7uhxBUdzkm4gzRQc) online.
 The musical is like *Les Miserables* in that the entire story is told through the songs.
-So with the album on repeat, "It could be enough."
+So with the album on repeat, "it could be enough."

 But to see it in person: the nuances, the characterization, the unspoken interactions between characters, the choreography at key moments, the facial expressions captured from sitting so close to the stage, the actual staging and set that leads you to rethink entire acts...it 100% did in fact Blow Us All Away.